 What is Causing the Ponding?

 The possible reasons for the ponding you are seeing on your roof range from “simple to fix” to “major project.”
-For instance, if you have true structural problems which are not allowing the water to run-off as designed (damaged or improperly installed frames, joists, or beams), you may be looking at a challenging situation to resolve.
+For instance, if you have actual structural problems that prevent water from running off as designed (damaged or improperly installed frames, joists, or beams), you may face a challenging situation to resolve.

-The good news is, there may be other reasons for the ponding which are easier to fix.
+The good news is, there may be other reasons for the ponding that are easier to fix.

-• Check if your roof has improperly installed drains.
-Positive drainage is designed to have water run towards the drains, but if there is anything obstructing the flow, such as a small lip, water may pool quickly.
-If water is backing up around the drain, it could be due to drainage issues, or plumbing issues.
+- Check if your roof has improperly installed drains.
+Positive drainage is designed to allow water to flow towards the drains; however, if anything obstructs the flow, such as a slight lip, water may pool quickly.
+If water is backing up around the drain, it could be due to drainage issues or plumbing issues.

-• When the roof is frequently walked on, the insulation underneath can become compacted in areas, causing an indentation.
-This can also happen if the insulation has gotten wet, which often occurs as a result on small areas of ponding.
+- When the roof is frequently walked on, the insulation underneath can become compacted in certain areas, resulting in indentations.
+This can also occur if the insulation becomes wet, which is often the result of small areas of ponding.
 An experienced roofing contractor can replace the insulation to fill in the indentation.

-• Conversely, if water is not moving freely towards the drains, insulation may be removed to cause a slight slope to facilitate drainage.
+- Conversely, if water is not moving freely towards the drains, insulation may be removed to create a slight slope that facilitates drainage.

-• Protrusions from the roof can provide additional points of vulnerability.
-Air conditioning units, skylights, or vents placed around the flat roof may stop the intended flow of water and cause pooling or ponding in their vicinity.
+- Protrusions from the roof can provide additional points of vulnerability.
+Air conditioning units, skylights, or vents placed around the flat roof may impede the intended flow of water, causing pooling or ponding in their vicinity.

-Ask a certified professional at Southwest Commercial Roofing if you need to install “crickets”, which are triangles of insulation which steers water flow around these elements.
+Ask a certified professional at Southwest Commercial Roofing if you need to install “crickets”, which are triangular pieces of insulation that divert water flow around these elements.
 This solution is both affordable and easy to execute.

 Conclusion

-Because there are several possible situations that may cause these issues, you may need to troubleshoot with a professional contractor to determine the best solution for you.
+Since several potential situations can cause these issues, it is advisable to consult with a professional contractor to determine the best solution for your specific needs.